ocean-next/MEDWEST60/README.md

 * __Here is a link to the scientific paper (currently in revisions in Ocean Science) [[DOI: 10.5194/os-2022-11]](https://doi.org/DOI/10.5194/os-2022-11).__ _Ensemble quantification of short-term predictability of the ocean dynamics at kilometric-scale resolution: A Western Mediterranean test-case._ The updated (revised) manuscript re-submitted to Ocean Science is also accessible [here](https://jowu78.a5.swdrive.fr/index.php/s/gWSZBb3Tb45gPai).

-* __Here is a [link to a poster]{https://jowu78.a5.swdrive.fr/index.php/s/wrbtminBfbRqfSB} recently proposed for the [World Ocean Circulation User Consultation Meeting]{https://woc2022.esa.int/}, ESA-ESRIN Frascati, Italy, Oct.
+* __Here is a (link to a poster)[https://jowu78.a5.swdrive.fr/index.php/s/wrbtminBfbRqfSB] recently proposed for the (World Ocean Circulation User Consultation Meeting)[https://woc2022.esa.int/], ESA-ESRIN Frascati, Italy, Oct.
 2022.

 * And here is a link to some videos on our [MEDWEST60 Vimeo channel]{https://vimeo.com/showcase/9695743}.